What is service-learning?

-The Office of Service Learning and Civic Engagement (OSL-CE) has adapted the definition of service learning as defined by the National Commission of Service Learning.
-Service learning is a teaching and learning approach that integrates community service with academic study to enrich learning , teach civic responsibility and strengthen communities, while engaging students in reflection upon what was learned, what was experienced and how the community benefited.
+The Center for Community Engagement has adapted the definition of service-learning as defined by the National Commission of Service Learning.
+Service learning is a teaching and learning approach that integrates community service with academic study to enrich learning, teach civic responsibility and strengthen communities, while engaging students in reflection upon what was learned, what was experienced and how the community benefited.

 - Volunteerism: the primary emphasis is on the service being provided and the primary intended beneficiary is the service recipient.

-- Community service: the primary focus in on the service being provided as well as the benefits the service activities have on the recipients (e.g., one day beach clean up
+- Community service: the primary focus is on the service being provided as well as the benefits the service activities have on the recipients (e.g., one day beach clean up).

 - Internships: engages students in service activities primarily for the purpose of providing students with hands-on experiences that enhance their learning or understanding of issues relevant to a particular area of study.